CINCINNATI - Lisa Hedge had been looking for the right church her whole life.

 The church will reopen a mission headquarters in Western Hills in the coming weeks, meaning the region should expect to see more volunteer missionaries based here soon, he said, just as there will be more missionaries for the church all over the world.

 "We've had kind of a steady increase in terms of converts," said Guffey, an executive with the Procter & Gamble Co. who converted to the religion as a college student at the Georgia Institute of Technology.
 "We also have a number of people who move into the area – either families or students who graduate from college and come to work for P&G or GE or other places."

 Part of the reason the Mormon church has been so successful at converting people is because of its high standards, said Xavier's Huff.

 "You'd think if you want to attract the maximum number of followers, you'd lower standards," Huff said.
 "In the U.S., it's the opposite.
 The religions with the more rigorous standards attract the greater numbers."

-Mormons believe that only men and women who are legally married are permitted by God to have sex, for example.
-And the religion has a health code that prohibits the consumption of alcoholic beverages, tobacco, coffee, tea or other substances that
+believe that only men and women who are legally married are permitted by God to have sex, for example.
+And the religion has a health code that prohibits the consumption of alcoholic beverages, tobacco, coffee, tea or other substances that can be addictive.

 Like other Christian religions, Mormons believe Jesus Christ is the son of God.
 They also believe in a book of scripture called the Book of Mormon and that all people are spiritual children of God, or Heavenly Father, who can return to him by following the example of Jesus.